Der1248/Labyrinthus/README.txt

 But first you have to solve puzzles to color the rainbow block.
-Use your Up, Down, Right, Left key to control the cat and if you jump the cat will throw a ball. (if you have one) Use the sneak key to restart a level.
+Use your Up, Down, Right, Left key to control the cat and if you jump the cat will throw a ball. (if you have one) Use the sneak key to restart a level and aux1 to reset the last step.
-Over 50 blocks with differend functions to solve more than 520 puzzles.
+Over 140 blocks with differend functions to solve more than 680 puzzles.

 License:
 See README.txt in each mod for more information